CCKennedy/minode-um/DHT11.md

 #### 3.Temperature change event

-Configure the MCU check the temperature periodically, and then execute the associated code block whenever the temperature changes.
-The smallest unit of changing is 1 degrees Celsius.
+Configure the MCU check the temperature periodically, and then execute the associated code block whenever the temperature changes.The smallest unit of changing is 1 degrees Celsius.

 > ![pic2](./image/DHT11/dht-event.png)